mjdave/tui/README.md

 halfWidth = width * 0.5,
 doubleWidth = width * 2.0,

-if(width > 300) // 'brackets optional, if width > 300' is also valid
+//if statements can be put right in there with your data if(width > 300) // brackets optional, 'if width > 300' is also valid {
-{
     height = height * 2.0
 }